microsoft/DeepSpeed/blogs/deepspeed-triton/README.md

 </div>

 Figures below and Table 3 further shows the detailed performance profiles.Figure 1 visualizes latency reduction in different sequence lengths in A100 GPU for Bert-base model.
-The baseline (blue) is from Huggingface transformers without any kernel injection, the orange is from Deepspeed with CUDA kernels and the gray is from Deepspeed with Triton kernels.Figure 2 show again the normalized latency in A100 but for Bert-large model.
+The baseline (blue) is from Huggingface transformers without any kernel injection, the orange is from Deepspeed with CUDA kernels and the gray is from Deepspeed with Triton kernels.
+Figure 2 show again the normalized latency in A100 but for Bert-large model.
 From the figures and Table 3, it can be seend that the longer sequence length, the more latency reduction can be obtained with Triton kernels.